Recipes from professional Chef Tallyrand:

 Last

-week it was for the 'ultimate' in chocolate cake recipes
+week it was for The Ultimate

-I hope you have tried . . . and now agree (with me)
+tried . . . and now agree (with me) that all those other

-that all those other recipes you have for chocolate
+recipes you have for chocolate cake are obsolete.
+This

-cake are obsolete.
-This week's recipe is a nice follow
+week's recipe is a nice follow up as being from Belgium

-on as being from Belgium this tart also features chocolate.
+this tart also features chocolate.

 I